 Some of the highlights of their collection include SUE, the famous T-Rex (the most complete skeleton of her species), the notorious Tsavo Lions, an extensive collection of Ancient Egyptian artifacts, a beautiful selection of gemstones and minerals, and the fun “Underground Adventure” exhibit.

-Getting In: We recommend reserving between 1-2 hours for this attraction.
+We recommend reserving between 1-2 hours for this attraction.

 Stop #4 – Adler Planetarium